-BEIJING (AP) — Stock markets turned lower in European hours on Tuesday, the first day of trading in 2018, as investors looked ahead to whether the record-setting equity run will last.
+BEIJING (AP) — Asian stock markets were mostly higher Tuesday as 2018 trading began and investors looked ahead to whether the record-setting U.S. equity run will last.

 CHINA MANUFACTURING: A survey by Chinese business magazine Caixin found manufacturing activity in December accelerated by its biggest margin in four months.
-The magazine's purchasing managers' index rose to 51.5 points from November's 50.8 on a 100-point scale on which numbers above 50 show activity improving.
-In India, a similar survey showed manufacturing activity accelerated to a five-year high in December.
-The Nikkei India Manufacturing Purchasing Managers' Index, compiled by IHS Markit, rose to 54.7 from November's 52.6.
-"Prospects for local manufacturers look bright over the near term," Shilan Shah of Capital Economics said in a report.
+The magazine's purchasing managers' index rose to 51.5 from November's 50.8 on a 100-point scale on which numbers above 50 show activity improving.
+The surveyed showed exports, total output and buying activity rising.

-ENERGY: Benchmark U.S. crude rose 1 cent to $60.43 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract gained 48 cents on Friday.
-Brent crude, used to price international oils, also advanced 1 cent, to $66.88 in London.
-It rose 71 cents the previous session.
+ENERGY: Benchmark U.S. crude rose 22 cents to $60.64 per barrel in electronic trading on the New York Mercantile Exchange.
+The contract gained 48 cents on Friday to close at $60.42.
+Brent crude, used to price international oils, advanced 22 cents to $67.09 in London.
+It rose 71 cents the previous session to $66.87.